nar-repo/hyper-sql-analysis/README.md

 ## Hypertension analysis Charts
-- These charts provide a demographic summary and an overview of medications prescribed for hypertension.
+- These charts provide a demographic summary and an overview of top 10% of medications prescribed for hypertension.

 ![demographic summary](exports/demo_chart.png)
 ![medications](exports/top_10_meds.png)

 ### Cohort Definition